Featured image of post Run!

 I’m starting to get an idea of what incidents can look like, and now it’s time to start my first week of RUN.

-I think there are a multitude of ways to manage RUNs, so if I can’t be exhaustive, I’ll just share with you our method and what I’ve learned.
+I think there are a multitude of ways to manage RUNs.
+Without being exhaustive, I’ll just share with you our method and what I’ve learned.

 To begin with, we work in RUN weeks.
-It’s a classic process, although not systematic, depending on the team.
-It means that we take it in turns to take over the week.
+It’s a classic process, although not systematic depending on the teams.
+It means that we take turns within the team to take over the week.

 • Carrying out the morning check every morning